IBM/vision-hzn/README.md

 `DO NOT move forward` until the edge node infrastruture is properly setup as above - `nvidia-smi` and `/etc/docker/daemon.json`

 #### To Register Node
-**NOTE:** Services and policies must be already published into IEAM Mgmt Hub into the organization.
+**NOTE:** Services and policies must be already published into IEAM Mgmt Hub under your organization.
 Click here for instructions to `register` the edge device node with MVI - Vision Edge Application https://github.com/IBM/vision-hzn/register

 #### To Publish Service and Policy